Access, equity & fairness policy

 Scope

-CCF SA (RTO 45621) represents the trading names of:
+CCF SA (RTO 45621) operates under the following trading names:

-• CCF South Australia
+• Civil Train South Australia

-• CCF Western Australia
+• Civil Train Western Australia

 It is the policy of CCF SA to ensure an environment that is: